 To what extent can I start implementing Hybrid Learning without applying for HL Funding?

 There are ways for a department or lecturer to contract other professional learning design support (such as a freelance learning designer with Moodle/SUNLearn experience), independent of HL funding.
-However, it is recommended that you first consult the HL Project Manager, Miné de Klerk, your faculty CTL advisor and/or your Faculty BLC, before you start this process.
+However, it is recommended that you consult one of the HL team via firstname.lastname@example.org, your faculty CTL advisor and/or your Faculty BLC, before you start this process.
 There are a few considerations (e.g., the typical budget for such services, the timeline to design/re-design your offering for a hybrid mode of delivery, potentially a registration process and/or yearbook changes), etc.

 If you feel you have the capacity and skills to develop an HL offering independent of any additional support or services, you may have to consider working closely with your faculty CTL advisor during the curriculum design phase, and then work with your faculty BLC to create the online resources yourself.
 Please keep in mind, however, that these colleagues will be able to assist in an advisory capacity, as they are not learning designers and will not be able to create and upload online learning material on your behalf.
 You can, however, consult with them on your approach, and consider using one of the SUNLearn design templates created for Emergency Remote Teaching in 2020 and 2021.
 This involves a basic course layout which you can populate with content.